 - Team reflection on issues, delays, and problems identified within the duration of the project and plan strategies to fix/prevent them

-There are still some principles that cannot be applied to construction projects such as welcoming changing requirements.
+There are still some principles that cannot be applied to construction such as welcoming changing requirements.
 Once in its development stage, it can be near impossible to make changes as costs start to substantially increase.

 Applying Agile Management to Construction Projects